Skip to contents

 Examples

-The ‘example workflow’ vignette provides a fully annotated example of how to run population genetics analysis with tidypopgen
+The ‘population genetic analysis’ vignette provides a fully annotated example of how to run various population genetics analyses with tidypopgen.

-Finally, we provide a ‘PLINK cheatsheet’ aimed at translating common tasks performed in PLINK into tidypopgen
+We also provide a ‘PLINK cheatsheet’ aimed at translating common tasks performed in PLINK into tidypopgen commands.

 When something does not work